 iRobot is the creator of the Roomba.
-Right now, the Roomba is the most popular robotic vacuum on the market.
-For a good reason, too.
-It was one of the first, and it has consistently shown itself to be one of the best, if not the best, robotic vacuums that money can buy.
+Right now, the Roomba models are the most popular robotic vacuum cleaners on the market.
+For a good reason.
+The Roomba brand was one of the first to showcase these nifty devices. iRobot has consistently shown itself to be one of the best, if not the best robot vacuum cleaner brand on the market.

 Today, there are many different models of the Roomba, and it can be a little challenging to figure out which Roomba is the best one for you.
 This article hopes to remedy that problem by looking at, and comparing, three different Roomba robot vacuum models.
 The Roomba 671, the 675, and the 690.